openbraininstitute/sonata-cell-position/README.md

 ## Remote deployment

-To make a release, build and publish the Docker images to the GitLab registry, you need to:
+To make a release, build and publish the Docker image to the Docker Hub  registry, you need to:

+-   create a release through the GitHub UI (preferred), or
--   push a tag to the main branch using git, or
+-   push a tag to the main branch using git.
--   create a tag through the GitLab UI.

-The format of the tag should be `YYYY.MM.DD`, where:
+The format of the tag should be `YYYY.M.N`, where:

--   `YYYY` is the full year (2006, 2016, 2106 ...)
+-   `YYYY` is the full year (2024, 2025...)
--   `MM` is the short month, not zero-padded (1, 2 ...
+-   `M` is the short month, not zero-padded (1, 2 ...
 11, 12)
--   `DD` is any incremental number, not zero-padded (it doesn't need to be the day)
+-   `N` is any incremental number, not zero-padded (it doesn't need to be the day)

-The new Docker images are automatically deployed after a few minutes.

-See also the configuration files at <https://bbpgitlab.epfl.ch/project/sbo/k8s>.
+The new Docker image is automatically pushed to Docker Hub as part of the CI pipeline.

 ## Local build and deployment